We are thrilled that you are considering joining the Lehigh family! We welcome you to learn more about our institution and process of applying.

 Applying to Lehigh as an International

-Lehigh accepts the Common Application—follow the procedures on the Common Application Website.
+Lehigh accepts the Common Application and Coalition Application—follow the procedures on the Common Application Website or Coalition Application Website.
 To see all of our requirements, forms and deadlines, please use the Application Toolbox.
 If you are a non-citizen, be sure to indicate this when using the toolbox to see all of the additional forms and requirements necessary to apply to Lehigh.
 Any student whose first language is not English should indicate this to learn about TOEFL requirements.

 Applicants must be completing or have completed the equivalent of 12 years of education (primary and secondary) or the program of study that leaves them eligible for admission to university-level study in the educational system in which they are enrolled.
 For example, students who are completing or who have only completed O level or GCSE/IGCSE study are not eligible to apply and should do so when they are completing the final year of A level study, or the equivalent.